-The areas for improvement that we have identified in our self-assessment will be monitored by the Corporate Governance Committee.
+The areas for improvement that we have identified will be monitored by the Corporate Governance & Audit Committee and the Corporate Governance Officers Group.
 This plan also includes any issues raised in last year's action plan that have not yet been fully addressed.